phalcon-orphanage/docs/cs-cz/installation.md

 ### Compile Phalcon

-We first need to clone Phalcon from the GitHub repository
+We first need to clone Phalcon from the Github repository

 ```bash
 git clone https://github.com/phalcon/cphalcon